EthanBByrd/EthanB-Portfolio/blogs/Cloud 7.1.25.md

 I was not able to make a post yesterday as I was called out to one of our remote sites to replace an Cisco Access Point, and it ended up being a much bigger ordeal than a simple plug and play.
 The whole siwtch needed replacing as some of the ports were just fried, so had to deal with that.

 I am however back today and wanted to write about something I am learning about in one of my college courses, and that would be Cloud, and cloud security, and how to find the pros and cons of the cloud.
-This blog post will be a mix of technical brwakdow of what each cloud type is but also how to find the best fit for your company.
+This blog post will be a mix of technical breakdown of what each cloud type is but also how to find the best fit for your company.
 I had been thinking of this as well, trying to understand what mixture the company I work for uses, and why we use those things.

 # Public vs. Private vs. Hybrid Cloud: Which Is Right for Your Business?